ambmax00/megalochem/docs/User-Guide/02-input.md

-# Running MEGALOChem
+# Running MEGALOchem

 ## Parallel Runtime Environment

-After installing MEGALOChem, the executable `bin/chem` is found in the build directory.
+After installing MEGALOchem, the executable `bin/chem` is found in the build directory.
 The program is launched with `mpirun`, `mpiexec` or `srun`, and takes two arguments
 ````
 mpirun -n <NP> bin/chem <INPUT> <DIRECTORY>
 ````